Schematic Checklist

 • For the chip matching circuit, it must be placed close to the chip.
 A CLC structure is preferred.

-• The CLC structure is mainly used to adjust the impedance point and suppress harmonics, and a set of LC can be added if space permits.
+• The CLC structure is mainly used to adjust the impedance point and suppress harmonics.

 • The RF matching circuit is shown in Figure ESP32 Schematic for RF Matching.